 Elementary Education Students

 Students seeking elementary certification must also take the Elementary Education MTTC test.
 When registering for the Elementary Education test, report elementary education as a "major."
-The new Elementary Education test is quite challenging with only half of candidates statewide able to pass it on the first try, so take the time to review the online study guide and test objectives.
+The new Elementary Education test is quite challenging with only three out of four candidates statewide able to pass it on the first try, so take the time to review the online study guide and test objectives.
 Spend extra time studying for these subareas, which have lower pass rates:

 - 2. Social Studies